Updated: Jul 26

 Back to the practice of gratitude.
 I had lists reciting gratitude for friends, experiences and things.
 In time and outside my lists, I began noticing small daily events like a green light when I was late, the satisfaction of being able to pay my bills, having extra time to sit in the garden, receiving Smartwool socks from a thoughtful boyfriend.
 Once I began noticing the small things (by tracking gratitude), it became easier to be grateful for the bigger picture (accepting the good and the bad).

-And then there are the moments when the big picture gets knocked down.
-My plan for a small business failed…twice, my relationship with a man I thought would be my forever companion ended, my financial ability to support myself dwindled after the pandemic government benefits ended.
+There are times when the big picture gets knocked down.
+My plan for a small business failed…twice, my relationship with a man I thought would be my forever companion ended, my financial ability to support myself dwindled.
 As a middle aged adult, I moved back into my elderly parent’s house.
-I no longer bask in the warmth of the Arizona desert.
+I no longer bask in the warmth of the Sonoran desert.
 This November, I am living in an area where there are four seasons and it was 22 degrees this morning!
 I am wearing the warmest socks I have.

-Kristina has written three children’s stories about a cat named Avery Finn, his adventures outdoors, saying goodbye to a friend, and making a new friend.
+Kristina has written three stories, for animals of all ages, about a cat named Avery Finn, his adventures outdoors, saying goodbye to a friend, and making a new friend.
 Audio recordings for all three stories can be found at YouTube.

 The Adventures of Avery Finn: https://youtu.be/0h9ybHtoouQ